 Orphans are not people who have no parents.
 They are people who don’t know their parents, who cannot go to them from here.
 Ours is a culture built upon the ruthless foundation of mass migration, but it is more so now a culture of people unable to say who their people are.
 In that way we are, relentlessly, orphans.
 Being an orphan culture does not mean that we have no wisdom.
 But wisdom is being confused in our time with information, with opinion, with experience.

 Not knowing where you are from is not the same thing as being from nowhere, but it does mean that there is work of all kinds to be done.
 It could be that the only way for successful refugees to make a culture from their flight is to first be faithful witnesses to what their ancestry now asks of them, instead of what it might have fated them to be.
 Our culture, if a culture it can be called, or all those things we have instead of a culture, has come to a time of savage despair, it seems.
 We’ve surrounded ourselves with the debris of refugeehood, to fill the hollow of orphanhood.
 We have become a danger to ourselves, and a menace to all who will come after us, and to the world.
 We abandon our dead to make our way, and we are mostly singular people.
 We might now be the twilight of our ancestors’ dream.

 An orphan wisdom might be the only culture-making thing we can rightly, honourably or faithfully claim.
 There is immense grief in knowing this well and going towards it anyway.
 That grief could be our way of working now, our labour.
 It could be our beauty, too.

-Welcome to Orphan Wisdom, the home of Stephen Jenkinson’s writing and teaching work.
-Orphan Wisdom is a teaching house and a learning house for the skills of deep living and making human culture.
+This is Orphan Wisdom, the home of Stephen Jenkinson’s writing and teaching work.
+Orphan Wisdom is a teaching house for the skills of deep living and making human culture.
 It is a redemptive project that comes from where we come from.
-It is rooted in knowing history, being claimed by ancestry, working for a time we may not see.
+It is rooted in knowing history, being claimed by ancestry, working for a time we won’t see.